 Fashion and beauty: The fashion and beauty industries often use black for sophistication and glamour, and warm colors such as red, orange and pink for passion, confidence and excitement.

-High-tech: Tech companies most commonly go for blue, which symbolizes trust, intelligence, and efficiency.
+High-tech: Tech companies most commonly go for blue, which symbolizes feelings of trust, intelligence, and efficiency.
 Additional colors are orange, which is friendly and optimistic, and purple, which stands for quality and creativity.

 03. Search for inspiration